Meet the Staff

 AT Consultant

 Jerry Whittaker, M.A., is an AT Consultant with over 40 years of experience specializing in technologies for individuals who are blind and visually impaired.
-He has worked in public schools as a speech and language pathologist, and was a consultant at the East Central Ohio Special Education Regional Resource Center (currently known as State Support Team 12), ORCLISH (currently known as OCALI) and CISAM (currently known as the AT & AEM Center).
-Jerry provides technical assistance and professional development for districts around Ohio, as well as the Grafton Prison Braille Service Center.
+He has worked in public schools as a speech and language pathologist, and was a consultant at the East Central Ohio Special Education Regional Resource Center (currently known as State Support Team 12), ORCLISH (currently known as OCALI) and CISAM (currently known as the AT&AEM Center).
+Jerry provides technical assistance and professional development for districts around Ohio.
 He has presented at local, state, and national conferences and has developed numerous supports and products to aid in the production of braille and large print.

 Contact Information: